powerseb/NoPhish/README.md

 Please note that the tool will export all cookies / session information even when it is not related to a successfull login.

 Further you can also directly interact with the tool on the status page - `http(s)://%DOMAIN%:65534/status.php`.
 There you have the possability to disconnect the user and directly take over the session.

+In the current version of the tool for every user two containers are spawned - one for desktops and one for mobile devices.
+Based on the user agent the target gets redirected to suitable container.
+The output of the mobile container is named with a leading "m" (e.g. mphis1-ffprofile).

 ## Using profile export
 If you are using the complete FireFox profile export, you can just call firefox with -profile like that: